AV WWW.WASSERTURM.ORG

 > What do we mean by the term: „water crisis“?

-> How should we best understand the water crisis?
+> How should we understand the water crisis?

 > Is a lack of water discriminating?